-China’s main imports are electromechanical products (43 percent of total imports) and high tech goods (23 percent).
+China’s main imports are mechanical and electrical products (34 percent of total imports) and high tech goods (23 percent).
 The country is also one of the biggest consumers of commodities in the world.
-Among commodities the biggest demand is for crude oil (12 percent of total imports), iron ore (2 percent), copper and aluminum.
+Among commodities the biggest demand is for crude oil (6 percent of total imports), iron ore (2 percent), copper and aluminum.
 Agricultural products account for 5 percent.
 China’s main import partners are: the European Union (12 percent of total imports, of which Germany accounts for 5 percent), ASEAN countries (12 percent, of which Malaysia accounts for 3 percent), South Korea (10 percent), Japan, Taiwan and the US (9 percent each) and Australia (4 percent).
 This page provides - China Imports - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 China Imports - actual data, historical chart and calendar of releases - was last updated on January of 2018.